Learning Visual Feedback Control for Dynamic Cloth Folding: Proposed Method

-In order to close the Sim2Real gap and transfer the policies in a zero-shot manner we consider two main elements: 1) domain randomization including the dynamic and visual properties of the cloth, and 2) embedding the Cartesian controller used in the real hardware into the policy learning process.
+In order to effectively transfer a visual feedback policy from simulation we incorporate two methods into the policy learning process: 1) embedding the Cartesian controller used in the real hardware into the policy learning process, and 2) domain randomization, including the physical and visual properties of the cloth as well as a temporal delay in the observations \cite{rupam_2018_rl_task_real}.

-For the domain randomization process we begin by uniformly sampling cloth dynamics parameters from $\mathbf{\theta}_c \sim \mathcal{U}_{[\mathbf{a},\mathbf{b}]}$, where $[\mathbf{a},\mathbf{b}]$ includes empirically chosen ranges for each parameter.
-Then, we evaluate simulated cloths with parameters $\mathbf{\theta}_c$ using expert demonstrations from the real world that achieve success on the real world cloth manipulation task (see Section \ref{sec:dynamic-sideways-task-def}).
-Out of the tested cloths, the top $M$ sets of parameters that achieve the highest reward at the end of an episode are picked, giving us the set of simulated cloths $F_{{sim}} = \{f_1, ..., f_M\}$.
-We use $F_{{sim}}$ for sampling cloth parameters for each episode during training.
-Visual properties such as lighting, noise in image observations and camera position are also sampled for each episode from a uniform distribution with empirically chosen ranges.

-The second main element of our method that facilitates a zero-shot transfer is employing the controller of the real manipulator in the policy learning process.
-For performing cloth manipulation in the real world we use a cascaded structure combining a low-frequency policy with a Cartesian controller operating at a high-frequency required by the real hardware.
+The first element of our method that facilitates the transfer is employing the controller of the real manipulator in the policy learning process in simulation.
+For performing dynamic cloth manipulation in the real world we use a cascaded structure combining a low-frequency policy with a Cartesian controller operating at a high frequency required by the real hardware.
+The visual feedback policy is executed at a lower frequency due to the real-world constraints at which the images can be observed (see Section~\ref{sec:experimental-setup}).
 The Cartesian controller maps the desired positions of the end-effector given by the policy into the desired joint torques of the robotic manipulator.
-In this work, we use Operational Space Control (OSC) as the Cartesian controller.
-We use the same Cartesian controller in the simulated and real environments, which enables transferring the policies in a zero-shot manner.
-The gains of the Cartesian controller are not tuned to a specific task prior to training, but we instead let the policy implicitly learn the dynamics of the controller during training.
-To be able to provide a continuous reference signal to the OSC controller in between policy steps, the desired end-effector position is interpolated $K$ times from $\mathbf{x}_{t}$ to $\mathbf{x}_{t+1}$ according to
+We propose to use the OSC as Cartesian controller, whereas other types of Cartesian controllers could be used as well.
+By embedding the controller in the learning process we let the policy implicitly learn the dynamics of the controller.
+Therefore, there is no need to tune the gains of the controller to a specific task prior to training.
+We use the policy output to compute the target end-effector position $\x_{t+1} = \x_t + \mathbf{a}_{t}$, where $\x_t$ is the previous desired position of the end-effector.
+Then, to provide a high-frequency reference signal to the OSC controller in between policy steps, the policy is interpolated $K$ times from $\x_t$ to $\x_{t+1}$ according to